AmohelangMohlomi/BudgetFlow/README.md

 # BudgetFlow

-**BudgetFlow** is a smart personal budgeting web application that helps you track your expenses, build monthly budgets, and stay on top of your financial goals — all in one place.
+**BudgetFlow** is a smart personal budgeting web app that helps you track expenses, build budgets, and achieve your financial goals — all in one place.

-With category-based expense tracking, insightful graphs, and AI-powered financial advice from **Penny**, your friendly budgeting assistant, BudgetFlow is your personal financial sidekick.
+It combines **data engineering and analysis** (powered by **Jupyter Notebook** for cleaning and managing user financial data) with **AI-driven insights**.
+Your dashboard provides real-time analysis of your financial performance, while **Penny**, your friendly AI assistant, offers personalized budgeting advice based on your spending patterns.

 ---

 ## Features

 - **Category-Based Expense Tracking**
-  Add and manage expenses across categories like Transport, Food, Entertainment, and more.
+  Add and manage expenses across categories like Transport, Food, and Entertainment.

 - **Monthly Budget Analysis**
-  Visualize your spending habits and savings with easy-to-understand charts.
+  Get real-time visualizations and insights into your spending and saving habits.

 - **AI Financial Advisor – Meet Penny**
-  Get personalized advice from **Penny**, your built-in AI assistant, who helps you stay on track based on your financial behavior.
+  Chat with **Penny**, your AI-powered budgeting assistant, for personalized financial advice.

+- **Data Engineering & Analysis**
+  Integrated **Jupyter Notebook** workflows for data cleaning, management, and financial analysis.

 - **Progress Tracking**
-  See if you're within your budget and how well you're sticking to your savings goals.
+  Monitor your spending progress and stay on track with your budget goals.

 ---